sanitswain/java8tips/default.rst

 This was possible because the method is called on a single interface reference and both the interfaces are not interfering each other, they are just contracts.
 But now though interfaces can contain concrete methods, there is the possibility of a class inheriting more than one method with the same signature.
 Java 8 acknowledges this conflict with three basic principles.

-1. A method declaration in the class or a superclass wins the priority over any default method declared in the interface.
+1. A method declaration in same class or a superclass wins the priority over any default method declared in the interface.

   .. code:: java